Eduard-Hosu/Eduard-Hosu/README.md

-### Hi there 👋
+### Hello There! 👋

-My name is **Eduard**, you can call me whatever abbreviation you want (Ed, Edward, ...)
-I don't mind, choose what's easy for you to pronounce.

-I enjoy challenging and engaging in new opportunities, which require me to work outside my comfort zone and knowledge.
-It helps me to continue learning new languages and development techniques and thereby improves my abilities.

-In the past, I worked mostly on GitLab, private workspaces, and projects as a web developer.
-Feel free to contact me for more details.
-Most of what you can see here are my recent projects.✨🤩✨

-I'm a very curious person, especially interested in software engineering, web development, but also love art, nature, and sports.
-I mostly spend my free time trying to "feed" my curiosity, going outside with my dog, dancing, climbing, and playing video games of course. 😁.

-   <p>🔭 I’m currently working as developer and Co-Founder at <a href="https://studylia.com/" target="_blank">Studylia</a> and also a student at 42Wolfsburg👨‍🎓.</p>
-   <p>🌱 I’m currently learning C, C++, Docker, Python, German🇩🇪.</p>
-   <p>👯 I’m looking to work/collaborate on sincerely anything, especially on renewable energy projects.
-If I like the idea, we can discuss it further.</p>
-   <p>💬 Ask me about anything related to programming, ideas.
-I love brainstorming!</p>
-   <p>📫 How to reach me: get in contact with me on my <a href="https://www.linkedin.com/in/eduard-hosu/" target="_blank">LinkedIn</a> if you are interested in a collaboration or simply just for questions, I usually check my LinkedIn daily, so I'll make sure to answer if not I will return in max 48 hours.</p>
-   <p>⚡ Fun fact: I'm a former professional sports dancer🕺(4 years) and handball player🤾‍♂️(5 years).</p>
+#### I'm Eduard, but feel free to call me Ed, Edward, or any other abbreviation that's easy for you.
+I'm all about embracing new challenges and opportunities that push me beyond my comfort zones.
+This passion drives my continuous learning journey in programming languages and development techniques, enhancing my skill set day by day.

+- 🌟 **Background:** I've spent most of my career working on GitLab, in private workspaces, and on various projects as a web developer.
+My GitHub is a showcase of my recent endeavors in this exciting field.
+I'm deeply intrigued by software engineering and web development, yet my interests don't end there; I'm also a lover of art, nature, sports, and, admittedly, a bit of a video game enthusiast.

+- 🔭 **Currently:** I wear multiple hats as a developer, a former Co-Founder of [Studylia](https://studylia.com/), and a student at 42Wolfsburg.
+My academic and professional journey is continuously evolving.

+- 🌱 **Learning Path:** My current learning focus includes C, C++, Docker, Python, and German🇩🇪.
+I'm committed to expanding my knowledge and skills in these areas.

+- 👯 **Collaborations/Jobs:** I'm open to collaborating and working on projects across any domain, though I have a special interest in initiatives related to renewable energy and climate change.
+If you have an idea you're passionate about, let's chat and explore how we can work together.

+- 💬 **Let's Connect:** Whether you have questions about programming, need advice, or want to brainstorm some ideas, I'm here for it all.
+The best way to reach me is through my [LinkedIn](https://www.linkedin.com/in/eduard-hosu/).
+I check my messages daily and promise to get back to you within 48 hours.

+- ⚡ **Fun Facts:** Beyond the world of tech, I have a background as a professional sports dancer (4 years) and handball player (5 years).
+It's these experiences that have taught me the importance of teamwork, dedication, and always moving to the rhythm of challenges life throws my way.

+Feel free to dive into my projects here on GitHub or reach out for a chat.
+I'm always looking to connect with like-minded individuals and explore new possibilities.
+Let's create something amazing together!

    <p>My LeetCode activity:</p>